This is the reference page for the XML element recipient-country. See also the relevant overview page: Geography

 This value must be of type xsd:string.

-This value must be on the Country codelist.
+This value should be on the Country codelist.

 The percentage of total commitments or total activity budget allocated to this country.
 Content must be a positive decimal number between 0 and 100, with no percentage sign.
 Percentages for all reported countries and regions MUST add up to 100%